alto-io/decentralized-game-template/README.md

 Running The Example Game
 ==============

-The repo includes the example Breakout game from Phaser 3.0 in the /docs folder.
+The repo includes the example Breakout game from Phaser 3.0.

 * `npm start`: Run the game locally